Specialty Branch

 If you’re already an ordained minister, you can earn your commission and begin your ministry to Guard Soldiers as soon as you complete the Chaplain Basic Officer Leader Course (CH-BOLC).

-- Possess an accredited Master’s degree of not less than 72 semester hours (36 semester hours must be in Theology)
+- Possess an accredited master’s degree, typically a Master of Divinity, of not less than 72 semester hours (36 semester hours must be in Theology)

 - Obtain an ecclesiastical endorsement from your denomination or faith group.